France: Regional train strikes four people, killing three | DW | 12.10.2021

 A French regional train like this one struck four people on the tracks in the southwest of the country

-A train struck four people who were on the tracks early Tuesday morning, near St Jean de Luz in southwest France, a spokesperson for the country's national rail company SNCF told DW.
+A train struck four people who were on the tracks early Tuesday morning, near Saint-Jean-de-Luz in southwest France, a spokesperson for the country's national rail company SNCF told DW.

 Three people were killed in the incident.

-A fourth person was first treated on site then was taken to hospital in a critical condition.
+A fourth person was first treated on site then was taken to the hospital in critical condition.

-France Bleu, a local publicly-funded broadcaster, reported that two of the victims have been identified as Algerian nationals.
+France Bleu, a local public broadcaster, reported that two of the victims have been identified as Algerian nationals.

 Algeria is a former French colony that gained independence in 1962.
 Algerian nationals make up one of the largest groups of migrants in the country.

 France announced at the end of September that it is planning on sharply reducing the number of visas granted to people from Algeria, Morocco and Tunisia.
-It said that was due to their governments' refusal to take back illegal migrants expelled from France.
+It said this was due to the governments' refusal to take back illegal migrants expelled from France.